 WIN WIN: CUTTING BAR COSTS WITHOUT COMPROMISING ON QUALITY

-For bars looking for cost-effective and efficient ways of working, industry pros Charlotte Halsius and Vijay Mudaliar lay out some hacks for reducing costs without scrimping on the quality of your drinks and service.
+For bars looking for cost effective and efficient ways of working, industry pros Charlotte Halsius and Vijay Mudaliar lay out some hacks for reducing cost without scrimping on the quality of your drinks and service.

 Owning a bar can be both challenging and rewarding.
-To serve your customers and staff well, it’s worth taking time to consider how you can maximize profits while minimizing costs!
+To serve your customers and staff well, it’s worth taking time to consider how you can maximise profits while minimising costs!
 While still being mindful of service and quality.
-Not all changes need to be big and Charlotte Halsius, Diageo Brand Ambassador Sweden & Norway, and Vijay Mudaliar from Native, Singapore show how they cut costs in their venues with savvy ways of working and creative know-how.
+Not all changes need to be big and Charlotte Halsius, Diageo Brand Ambassador Sweden & Norway and Vijay Mudaliar from Native, Singapore show how they cut costs in their venues with savvy ways of working and creative know-how.

 Read on to discover their essential tips!

 1. Waste Not, Want Not: Reusing Ingredients